 Foods that are rich in calcium include: raw milk and raw milk products (remember, heat chemically changes calcium so the process of pasteurizing milk harms the absorbability of calcium in dairy ), green leafy vegetables (especially collard greens, spinach and kale), sardines and other seafoods with bones in them, sesame seeds and almonds, and amaranth.
 (28, 29)

-Calcium acts like a beacon for your immune system.
-It surrounds foreign matter, marking it for other immune system players, such as phagocytes, to come and destroy.
-Calcium is like a GPS marker, marking the virus or bacteria or other foreign substance so that the Missile Command of our body (ie, the immune system) can locate and destroy.
+Calcium surrounds foreign matter, locating it for other immune system players, such as phagocytes, to come and destroy.
+A helpful analogy is to think of calcium as like a GPS marker or beacon, marking the virus or bacteria or other foreign substance so that the Missile Command of our body (ie, the immune system) can locate and destroy.

 "Through images of phagocytosis, the process by which a cell engulfs and then destroys it's target, [researchers are] able to track the movement of calcium waves as they send signals to key players in the immune response."
 (8)